|

 - HotDoc Routine Requests – The Patient Journey – To view the patient experience

-- How do I set up or edit Routine Request types? - To set up or edit your request types, pricing, or terms and conditions,
+- How do I set up or edit Routine Request types? – To manage request types, pricing, or terms and conditions

 -